dvberkel/dfajs/README.md

 Origin
 ------

-Recently I was asked to construct a regular expression mathing certain numbers.
+Recently I was asked to construct a regular expression matching certain numbers.
 I managed to construct a correct regular expression but was surprised by the length.
 I did not expect it to be so long.